eRazor/Bioinfo4B/Genomics/Script.md

 In these files, some general statistics about the sequences are displayed.
 - The basic statistics are some very basic facts about your sequence library such as the number of reads, GC content and sequence lengths.
 The number of reads in the library is usually the first thing to look at.
 Although it is no guarantee for good data, a high read count is usually a good sign.

+> [!TIP]
-Click on “Per base sequencing quality” on the left.
+> Click on “Per base sequencing quality” on the left.
 A boxplot is displayed.
 On the x-axis you can see the position within the read and on the y-axis the phred scaled quality score distribution across all reads at this position.
 •	What do you notice regarding the shape of the curve?

 The pattern we see here is quite common for illumina short read libraries: The read quality is slightly lower at the beginning and at the end of the read.
 We see the consequences of these lower sequencing quality scores when we look at the “Per base sequence content” (select the report via the list on the left).
 This report illustrates the frequency of each base across all reads on this position.